JordanEckert/Minas_Gerais/README.md

 ----

         Tips on EDA from Billor:

-``I am sure you will be thinking about these, but I just wanted to provide  afew suggestions anyway…

 Check the spatial correlation for each heavy metals variable (variagrom ?).